Holly Davis, Ph.D.

 Much like my therapeutic style, I approach supervision from a strengths-based and collaborative perspective.
 I strive to provide a balance of support and challenge that promotes enhancing existing strengths, learning new skills, and reaching goals, at a developmentally appropriate pace.

 I believe that being a skilled mental health clinician means understanding the influence and intersection of both our professional roles and personal identities.
 Because of this, supervision with trainees will include in-depth case discussions, case conceptualization, treatment planning, and building new skills, as well as issues related to professional development and identity.
-Consideration and discussion of growth in multicultural competence/development is always interwoven throughout supervision.
+Discussion of growth in multicultural competence and cultural humility is always interwoven throughout supervision.

-My professional interests include eating disorders, body image, size diversity and weight stigma, and I have a passion for promoting body positivity.
+My professional interests include eating disorders, body image, size diversity and weight stigma, and I have a passion for promoting body positivity and body respect.
 My research background focused on experiences of body size/weight-related bias and oppression, which informs my work with individuals across the body size continuum.
 I enjoy supporting and helping the individuals I work with as they explore their relationships with health, weight, eating, and physical movement.

 Other professional interests include: concerns that disproportionately impact women, working with survivors of sexual assault, and issues related to gender identity, sexuality, and sexual orientation.
-I strongly value my role as an LGB and Trans affirming therapist.
+I strongly value my role as a queer-and trans-affirming therapist.
 I also love to work with students with relationship and family concerns, concerns related to identity development, and issues specific to graduate students.

 In addition, I am enthusiastic about the power of outreach programming and prevention efforts to strengthen wellness and reduce stigma within our community.